-- The HFINTOSC (High-Frequency Internal Oscillator) is factory calibrated and operates up to 32 MHz.
-The frequency of HFINTOSC can be selected through the OSCFRQ Frequency Selection register, and fine-tuning can be done via the OSCTUNE register. - The LFINTOSC (Low-Frequency Internal Oscillator) is factory-calibrated and operates at 31 kHz.
+- The HFINTOSC (High-Frequency Internal Oscillator) is factory calibrated and operates up to 32 MHz. - The LFINTOSC (Low-Frequency Internal Oscillator) is factory-calibrated and operates at 31 kHz.

 9.2.2.1 HFINTOSC

 The High-Frequency Internal Oscillator (HFINTOSC) is a precision digitally-controlled internal clock source that produces a stable clock up to 32 MHz.
 The HFINTOSC can be enabled through one of the following methods: